sagemath/sagewiki_to_gh-2022-10-10/days24/projects.md

 The goal of this project is to get the basic infrastructure for function fields into Sage.
 See [[daysff/curves|Hess's papers and talks]].

-People: William Stein, Maarten Derickx, Peter Bruin, Jan Tuitman, Max Flander, Tanja Lange, Michiel Kosters, Christiane Peters, Marco Streng
+People: William Stein, Sebastian P.

  * Trac 9054: [[http://trac.sagemath.org/sage_trac/ticket/9054|Create a class for basic function_field arithmetic for Sage]]
  * Trac 9069: [[http://trac.sagemath.org/sage_trac/ticket/9069|Weak Popov Form (reduction algorithm)]]